bcgov/sso-keycloak-backstage/What-is-Keycloak-@-BC-Government?.md

 # What are identity providers, and which are available to BC Government?
 Identity providers are directories of user accounts with details about those users, called attributes.
 The ones availbe to Pathfinder SSO Clients are:
 - **IDIR** IDIR accounts are given to individuals who work for the B.C. government.
 Each account has an IDIR username and password for logging in. [reference](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/identity-and-authentication-services/login-best-practices/language-consistency)

+- **Azure IDIR** IDIR accounts with the added the benefit of MFA (multi-factor authentication).
+This is a step up security-wise from regular IDIR. [reference](https://intranet.gov.bc.ca/thehub/ocio/ocio-enterprise-services/information-security-branch/information-security-mfa/mfa-registration)

 - **BCeID** BCeID Accounts enable people to access government services using a single identifier and password.[reference](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/identity-and-authentication-services/bceid-authentication-service)
 - **BCSC (BC Services Card)**	The BC Services Card provides access to government services for B.C. residents [reference](https://www2.gov.bc.ca/gov/content/governments/government-id/bc-services-card/log-in-with-card)